OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part2.md

 ##### Changing the Time Range

-Seeing the last hour of our plant's moisture level isn't too helpful, so let's change it to something more useful!
+Seeing just the last hour of our plant's moisture level isn't too helpful, so let's change it to something more useful!

 Hover over the chart and click the Gear icon.
 Adjust the Graph's Time Range to `24 hours` or more.